hthompson-a10/a10-acos-axapi/exercises/2-explore/README.md

 The documenation section starting at https://github.com/a10networks/a10-ansible/blob/master/a10_ansible/library/a10_slb_virtual_server.py#L11, and the argspec section starting at https://github.com/a10networks/a10-ansible/blob/master/a10_ansible/library/a10_slb_virtual_server.py#L653 also give insights into expected arguments, their values, and whether or not they are required.

 ### Conclusion
 In this section we've covered where to look for information regarding playbook arguments.
-In the next sections, we'll begin writing playbooks.
+In the next sections, we'll begin writing playbooks to configure an AX device to preform server loadbalancings.